 If you are going to be using a payroll service, you might not need to invest in a time tracking software.
 Many payroll applications include this feature.
 However, if you are setting up a manual system, then you should probably look at purchasing a stand-alone time tracking software solution.

 Manual time tracking is open to errors and increases payroll workloads.
-Besides making payroll easier, time tracking solutions also allow you to generate reports of how employees spend their time and how long it takes them to complete specific tasks.
+Besides making payroll easier, time tracking solutions also allow you to generate reports of how employees spend their time.
+Or how long it takes them to complete specific tasks.
 This kind of data can be invaluable and will help you to efficiently manage payroll.

 Step 3: Apply for Your EIN